Position Discontinuation and Severance

 - Human Resources will consult with the separated Professional Staff Member on opportunities to continue benefits (through COBRA) and other programs offered by Drexel University.

-- Human Resources will also provide assistance in reviewing other employment opportunities within Drexel University, connecting the Professional Staff Member with outplacement services, if available, and information regarding accessing unemployment benefits.
+- Human Resources will also provide assistance in reviewing other employment opportunities within Drexel University and ANS, connecting the Professional Staff Member with outplacement services, if available, and information regarding accessing unemployment benefits.

 DETERMINING SEVERANCE PAY FOR POSITION DISCONTINUATION

-After a Professional Staff Member executes the separation agreement provided by Drexel University, in which the Professional Staff Member releases the University, its officers, and Professional Staff Members from all claims arising from her/his employment by the University or the separation of her/his employment, the University will provide a lump-sum severance payment according to the adjusted length of service as a Professional Staff Member.
+After a Professional Staff Member executes the separation agreement provided by Drexel University and ANS, in which the Professional Staff Member releases the University, its subsidiaries, its officers, and Professional Staff Members from all claims arising from their employment by the University and ANS or the separation of their employment, the University will provide a lump-sum severance payment according to the adjusted length of service as a Professional Staff Member.

 |Length of Service